 There is a shift happening in the way recruiters and companies hire.
 The old steadfast system of trying to quantify a potential candidate’s success based on school reputation and GPA, no longer carries the weight it once did.
 In fact, there are some companies that are abandoning GPAs as a qualifier altogether.
-Instead they are choosing to focus more on analyzing the candidate’s behavior either in real-time or through gamification.
+Instead, they are choosing to focus more on analyzing the candidate’s behavior either in real-time or through gamification.
 Why?
-Because there more jobs emerging that require adapting and learning as you go.
+Because there are more jobs emerging that require adapting and learning as you go.
 If a candidate is more comfortable being told what to do and following a specific set of instructions rather than accepting a challenge or being willing to try something new, it could hurt his or her chances with recruiters.

 The Personal Approach

 The 2016 Jobvite Recruiter Nation Report showed that 60 percent of recruiters rate culture fit of high importance when making a hiring decision.
 When it came to GPA, only 19 percent gave it credence.
 One of the most notable companies leading this new line of thinking is Google.

 That’s right.
 Google doesn’t even ask for GPA, or test scores for that matter, from potential job candidates anymore.
 Part of the reason is they found little correlation between GPA and success at the company.
 During an interview with The New York Times, Google’s Senior Vice President of People Operations Laszlo Bock explained that academic environments are artificial in that students who succeed there are conditioned to succeed in a largely controlled environment.
 Meaning they are trained to give specific answers and Bocks thinks, “it’s much more interesting to solve problems where there isn’t an obvious answer.”
 Bock goes on to say the only method that works are behavioral interviews, where’s there’s a consistent set of questions that ask people what they did in specific situations.